Method XbpPrinter():paperSize() Foundation

 Values for not printable margins refer to the lower left corner of a paper.
 For the paper size A4 (2100, 2970) the margins could have the following coordinates: 50, 50, 2050, 2920.
 In this case a margin of 5 mm exists on all four sides of a paper that cannot be used for printed output.

 The method :paperSize() returns the paper size set for the printer object.
-The paper size is set using an OS/2 dialog window that is either called through the printer object notebook (printer driver->job attributes) or using the method :setupDialog().
+The paper size is set using a dialog window that is either called through the operating system's printer settings applet, or using the method :setupDialog().
 The paper size is always set in 1/10 millimeters, regardless of whether the paper size being set is a standard American size (such as letter or legal) or a European size (such as A4).

 The last two array elements contain the paper size in pixel units.
 These values are used to convert printer coordinates to screen coordinates.
 This is necessary, for example, when a preview window is programmed to display the output WYSIWYG on screen before it is sent to the printer (WYSIWYG = What You See Is What You Get).